dbridges/sermon/README.md

 # Sermon

-A command line serial monitor and transmitter written in python for use in posix systems.
-Sermon is not compatible with windows.
-Sermon performs the same function as the Arduino Serial Monitor, but is available on the command line.
-It depends on pyserial and python 2.7+ or python 3.3+ (may work with other versions).
+A command line serial monitor and transmitter written in python for use in POSIX systems.
+Sermon performs the same function as the Arduino Serial Monitor, but is available on the command line, and offers some additional capabilities like the ability to send lists of raw bytes, data from files, and can log received data to a file.

 ![alt tag](http://www.dayofthenewdan.com/images/sermon_screen.png "Sermon screenshot.")